Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

 If the kidneys do not function properly, waste products and excess fluid can build up inside the body.

 Untreated, chronic kidney disease can lead to kidney failure.
 The organs stop working, and either dialysis or kidney transplantation is required.

 If infections spread to the upper urinary tract, including the kidneys, permanent damage can result.
-Sudden, or acute, kidney infections can be life-threatening, particularly if septicemia occurs.
+Sudden or acute kidney infections can be life-threatening, mainly if septicemia occurs.

-Drinking plenty of water is a simple way to reduce the risk of developing a UTI and to help treat an existing UTI.
+Drinking plenty of water is a simple way to reduce the risk of a UTI and help treat an existing UTI.

 Kidney stones interfere with how the kidneys work.
-When present, can complicate UTIs.
-These complicated UTIs tend to require longer periods of antibiotics to treat them, typically lasting 7 to 14 days.
+When present, it can complicate UTIs.
+These complicated UTIs tend to require more extended periods of antibiotics to treat them, typically lasting 7 to 14 days.

 The leading cause of kidney stones is a lack of water.
 People who report them often do not drink the recommended daily amount of water.
 Kidney stones may also increase the risk of chronic kidney disease.